-After the decline of the Chavin a new civilization arose in the area of Lima around 150 AD which brought great progress and changes to the region.
-The Maranga Culture or also called Lima Culture inhabited at first only the area of today's districts of Callao, La Punta, Bellavista and La Perla.
-Having adapted and refined the agricultural and irrigation knowledge of the Chavin, they were able to use the available resources better and cater for a bigger population.
+After the decline of the Chavin, a new civilization arose in the area of today’s Lima around 150 AD which brought significant progress and changes to the region.
+The Maranga Culture, also known as the Lima Culture, at first inhabited only the area of today's districts of Callao, La Punta, Bellavista and La Perla.
+However, adapting and refining the agricultural and irrigation knowledge of the Chavin, they improved the usage of available resources, which allowed them to cater for a bigger population and expand their influence.

-The Lima civilization constructed the first channels from the Rimac River to irrigate the dessert lands at the outskirts of Callao and the eastern parts of the valley.
-Even today parts of these channels still exist.
-This irrigations system was an outstanding achievement of engineering for that time.
-To maintain the channels and ensure an equal distribution of the water among the people an advanced social organization was required.
+The Maranga constructed the first channels from the Rimac River to irrigate the desert lands on the outskirts of Callao and the eastern parts of the valley.
+Even today, parts of these channels still exist.
+This irrigation system was an outstanding achievement of engineering for the time.
+To maintain the channels and ensure an equal distribution of the water among the people, an advanced social organization was required.

 The Urban Centers of the Maranga in Lima

-Pyramidal structures that date back to the Maranga culture are Huaca San Marcos, Huaca Concha, Huaca Middendorf and Huaca Potosi Alto.
-It is believed that centers built outside the ancient city of Maranga like the Huaca Huallamarca in Lima's district of San Isidro and the Huaca Pucllana in Lima's district of Miraflores were used by the expanding population of the Maranga as administrative centers for their different irrigation zones.
-According to partly proven assumptions of leading experts the Lima culture also built the oldest structures of the famous Archaeological Complex of Pachacamac including the Old Pachacamac Temple (Huaca Lima) and another undiscovered construction lying under the great Temple of the Sun.
+Additionally, it is assumed that other ancient complexes built outside the City of Maranga like the Huaca Huallamarca in Lima's district of San Isidro and the Huaca Pucllana in Lima's district of Miraflores were built by the expanding population of the Maranga and used as administrative centers for their different irrigation zones.
+According to partly proven assumptions of leading experts, the Maranga people also built the oldest structures of the famous Archaeological Complex of Pachacamac including the Old Pachacamac Temple (Huaca Lima) and another construction, which is assumed to be still buried under the great Temple of the Sun.

-The Maranga are believed to have also laid the foundation of the ancient city of Cajamarquilla and another ancient city only slightly smaller than Maranga referred to as Limatambo or Huacas de Lince at the border of today's districts of San Isidro and La Victoria.
-Unfortunately from the at least 11 structures only two, the Huaca Santa Catalina and the Huaca Bolconcillo, partly survived.
+The Maranga are also believed to have laid the foundation of the ancient City of Cajamarquilla and another ancient city only slightly smaller than Maranga referred to as Limatambo or Huacas de Lince at the border of today's districts of San Isidro and La Victoria.
+Unfortunately, from the at least 11 structures only two, the Huaca Santa Catalina and the Huaca Bolconcillo, partly survived to this day.